Crypto-Forge-Labs/crypto-yall/docs/AI_ASSISTED_SETUP.md

 Don't want to read the full setup guide?
 Use an AI assistant (ChatGPT, Claude, Gemini, etc.) to walk you through it step-by-step.

-This is the fastest way to get your own copy of the Crypto Y'all bot running.
+This is the fastest way to get your own copy of the Crypto Forge Labs bot running.
 Plan for **30-45 minutes**.
 You do not need to be a developer.

+> **Project note:** Crypto Forge Labs is based on the upstream `aicodepathways/crypto-yall` project.
+This guide points users to the Crypto Forge Labs fork for setup.

 ---

 ## How It Works

-1. Open ChatGPT (https://chat.openai.com) or Claude (https://claude.ai) — both have free tiers
+1. Open ChatGPT (https://chatgpt.com), Claude (https://claude.ai), Gemini, or another AI assistant
 2. Copy the entire prompt below (it's long on purpose — it contains every exact step so the AI doesn't have to guess)
 3. Paste it into the chat
 4. Follow the AI's instructions one step at a time